 - The distribution of handbills shall be prohibited in those areas devoted primarily to instruction and study or at the immediate sites and times of enclosed public events.

-- State universities shall have the authority to develop additional policies and guidelines that are not in conflict with this policy.
+- State universities shall have the authority to develop additional policies and guidelines that are not in conflict with this policy and that are consistent with First Amendment precedent.
 Such policies and guidelines shall be reviewed by the Governance Committee and filed with the President and Chief Executive Officer of the Board.

-The University maintains a campus mail service intended for official university business.
+The University of Kansas Lawrence Campus and all reporting units (KULC) and the University of Kansas Medical Center and all reporting units (KUMC) maintain campus mail service intended for official university business.
 Mail is picked up and delivered to campus offices free of charge on a regular daily schedule.
 The use of this campus mail service and of its delivery and distribution facilities for personal, business, solicitation, or political purposes is expressly prohibited.
-Exceptions to this general policy may be granted by the Chancellor or Provost and Executive Vice Chancellor when the exception is deemed to be in the best interests of the University.
+Exceptions to this general policy may be granted by the Chancellor or appropriate Executive Vice Chancellor when the exception is deemed to be in the best interests of the University.
 The campus mail boxes in the various departments and buildings are considered to be under the jurisdiction of the unit in which they are located.
 Materials may be placed directly by individuals in these campus mail boxes if permission has been obtained from the appropriate person in the unit with jurisdiction over that particular campus mail box.

-Incidental personal use of University email may be allowed when such use does not interfere with University operations, does not compromise functioning of the University's network, or interfere with the user's employment or other obligations to the University.
-KU email cannot be used for: political purposes, such as support of candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations not authorized to use University facilities.
-The prohibition against using KU email for political purposes includes, but is not limited to, sending emails announcing fundraising events for candidates, scheduling dates of rallies, planning campaign-related committee meetings, inviting participation in political activities, or communicating personal political views with elected or appointed officials.
+Incidental personal use of University email accounts may be allowed when such use does not interfere with University operations, does not compromise functioning of the University's network, nor interfere with the user's employment or other obligations to the University.
+University email accounts cannot be used for: partisan political purposes, such as support of candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations not authorized to use University facilities.
+The prohibition against using University email accounts for partisan political purposes includes, but is not limited to, sending emails announcing fundraising events for candidates, scheduling dates of rallies, planning campaign-related committee meetings, inviting participation in political activities, or communicating personal political views with elected or appointed officials.
 Private email accounts are to be used for such purposes.
-Authorization for use in support of external organizations (charities, for example) requires written approval of the Provost or the Provost's designee, and will be granted only when that use is determined to further the University's mission.
-(For additional information, see the full Electronic Mail policy.)
+Authorization for use in support of external organizations (charities, for example) requires written approval of appropriate Executive Vice Chancellor or their designee, and will be granted only when that use is determined to further the University's mission.

-Kansas Board of Regents policies govern the use of campus facilities and the conditions under which Regents institutions may offer products or services to the external community.
-The Regents policy on use of University facilities for political purposes is cited above.
-The University has developed a more detailed policy on use of University Facilities, including facilities operated by affiliated corporations, including the KU Memorial Unions, Kansas Athletics, Inc., and the KU Center for Research, by external organizations or entities.
-Individuals and groups wishing to use a University facility for political purposes must complete the Application for Political Use of University Facilities form and submit it to the manager of the facility before the application can be approved.
+Kansas Board of Regents (KBOR) policies govern the use of campus facilities and the conditions under which (KBOR) institutions may offer products or services to the external community.
+KBOR policy on use of University facilities for political purposes is cited above.
+KULC and KUMC have developed respective policies for use of their facilities, including those operated by affiliated corporations, by external organizations or entities.
+Please see KULC University Facilities or KUMC Policy on the Use of University Space and Resources.
+Individuals and groups wishing to use a KULC facility for political purposes must complete the Application for Political Use of University Facilities form and submit it to the manager of the facility before the application can be approved.
+For use of KUMC facility for political purposes purposes see the KUMC Public Assembly Policy.

 Lawrence, KS 66045